 Emergency 911.
 The FCC has imposed rules requiring carriers to provide emergency 911 services, including enhanced 911 ("E911") services that provide to local public safety dispatch agencies the caller's phone number and approximate location.
 Providers are required to transmit the geographic coordinates of the customer's location, either by means of network-based or handset-based technologies, within accuracy parameters revised by the FCC, to be implemented over a phase-in period.
 Due to Alaska's relatively low population and low cell-site densities, we have excluded certain areas from E911 coverage where cell triangulation is not feasible, pursuant to FCC rule.
 We have also filed for a waiver, which remains pending, for remaining areas where triangulation may be technically feasible, but where the cell-site densities are insufficient to reach the FCC's standard.
-We received a separate waiver regarding the FCC's recently adopted text-to-911 rules due to technical limitations in our network and the inability of vendors to provide a workable solution, but have since developed a text-to-911 technical solution and have certified to the FCC that we are now capable of meeting the FCC requirements.
+The FCC also imposed requirements to allow users to text-to-911 if the local public safety dispatch agency requests and is able to receive such texts.
+We have developed a text-to-911 technical solution and have certified to the FCC that we are now capable of meeting the FCC requirements.
 Providers may not demand cost recovery as a condition of providing E911, although they are permitted to negotiate cost recovery if it is not mandated by the state or local governments.